Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Abstract

 \section{Abstract}

-In this work we constrain the value of $\sigma_8$ for the normal and self-accelerating branch of a DGP brane embedded in a five-dimensional Minkowski space-time.
-For that purpose we first constrain the model parameters $H_0$, $\Omega_{m0}$, $\Omega_{r0}$ and $M$ by means of the Pantheon+ catalog and a mock catalog of gravitational waves.
-Then, we solve numerically the equation for dark matter scalar perturbations using the dynamical scaling solution for the master equation and assuming that $p=4$ for the matter dominated era.
+In this work, we constrain the value of $\sigma_8$ for the normal and self-accelerating branch of a DGP brane embedded in a five-dimensional Minkowski space-time.
+For that purpose, we first constrain the background model parameters $H_0$, $\Omega_{m0}$, $\Omega_{r0}$ and $M$ using the Pantheon+ catalogue and a mock catalogue of gravitational waves.
+Then, we numerically solve the equation for dark matter scalar perturbations using the dynamic scaling solution for the master equation.
 Finally, we found that the evolution of matter density perturbations in both branches is different from the $\Lambda$CDM model and that the value of $\sigma_8=0.774\pm0.027$ for the normal branch and $\sigma_8=0.913\pm0.032$ for the self-accelerating branch.